panva/jose/docs/jws/flattened/verify/functions/flattenedVerify.md

 ▸ **flattenedVerify**(`jws`, `key`, `options?`): [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<[`FlattenedVerifyResult`](../../../../types/interfaces/FlattenedVerifyResult.md)\>

-Verifies a Flattened JWS signature and decodes its payload.
+Validates a flattened JWS JSON Serialization (digital signature or MAC) and decodes its JWS Payload.

 This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jws/flattened/verify'`.